A new build dwelling on a compact London site in Croydon, the new dwelling is organised around an internal courtyard.

-The massing is divided into a brick enclosure surrounding an internal courtyard at ground floor level, reflecting the existing boundary walls in proximity to the site, and the metal lantern structure housing a mezzanine level.
-The focus of the ground floor living spaces is a brick chimney structure, around which the staircase to the mezzanine and a window seat are sited.
-The internal courtyard is delineated by a timber enclosure facing the existing footpath.
+The massing consists of a brick enclosure surrounding an internal courtyard at ground floor level, reflecting the existing boundary walls in proximity to the site, and a metal lantern structure housing a mezzanine level on top.
+The focus of the ground floor living spaces is a brick chimney, around which the staircase to the mezzanine and a window seat are sited.
+The internal courtyard is delineated by a timber enclosure facing the existing footpath and main elevation of the house.
+The proximity of transport links means that cycle parking has been prioritised over vehicle access.

 Glazing is located either facing the internal courtyard, the sky (as rooflights) or, in order to provide natural surveillance, the Northern end of the public footpath.
 Planning has been approved and we are turning our attention towards the detailed design and procurement of this project.